-When a DPC member is under consideration for promotion, tenure or reappointment, he or she will be excused after the interview and during the discussion and voting.
+When a DPC member is under consideration for reappointment, he or she will be excused after the interview and during the discussion and voting.

-The DPC may request any appropriate information and recommendations relevant to the considered action from any member of the department or outside source prior to taking action on matters of reappointment, promotion, and tenure.
+The DPC may request any appropriate information and recommendations relevant to the considered action from any member of the department or outside source prior to taking action on matters of reappointment.
 Any member of the department may present information or recommendations relevant to the action under consideration.

-The DPC's action, and any documents submitted to the committee, will be forwarded to the Dean of Arts & Sciences.
-This recommendation will be separate from that coming from the department chair.
+The DPC's action and any documents submitted to the committee will be forwarded to the Dean of the College of Arts & Sciences.
+This recommendation will be separate from that coming from the Department Chair.